andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 given file handle.
 As a *Consumer*, we have `toHandle`, which takes in `ByteString`s and writes them to the given file handle.

-Those in hand, we’ll need:
+Those in hand, we'll need:

-1. A pipe that turns incoming `ByteString`s into bytes[^1] (`Word8`s), emitting
+1. A pipe that turns incoming `ByteString`s into bytes\[^bs\] (`Word8`s),
-    one at a time.
+    emitting one at a time.
 2. A pipe that turns incoming `Word8`s into `Direction`s, by looking up each `Word8` in an encoding table to get a list of `Direction`s and emitting them one at a time.
-3. A pipe that takes in `Direction`s and “chunks them up” 8-at-a-time, and re-emits those chunks of 8 as bytes/`Word8`’s.
+3. A pipe that takes in `Direction`s and "chunks them up" 8-at-a-time, and re-emits those chunks of 8 as bytes/`Word8`'s.
 4. A pipe that takes incoming `Word8`s and wraps them each back into `ByteString`s and emits them.

 Sounds simple enough, right?
 Basically like using unix pipes!

-We’ll be making two modifications to this plan before we go forward.
+We'll be making two modifications to this plan before we go forward.

 #### Leftovers